Direct access to over 600 train, bus and flight partners

 |Train Ticket Price:||£ 21|

-Trains from London to Cambridge, are operated by Abellio Greater Anglia and Great Northern, with a journey time of between one and one and a half hours.
+Trains from London to Cambridge are operated by Abellio Greater Anglia and Great Northern, with a journey time between 45 minutes and one and a half hours.
 The first departure is around 4:10 a.m., with the last direct train leaving just before midnight.
 There are 5 departures an hour during peak times and regular trains throughout the day, with a slightly reduced service on Sundays.

-Abellio Greater Anglia and Great Northern operate the trains running from London to Cambridge.
+Abellio Greater Anglia and Great Northern operate all trains travelling from London to Cambridge.

-The first train from London to Cambridge is at 4:10 a.m and the last London to Cambridge train leaves at 11:58 p.m.
+The first train from London to Cambridge departs at 4:10 a.m. while the last train leaves at 11:58 p.m.